aeolusproject/aeolusproject.github.com/releases/conductor-0.14.0.md

 <div id="image" class="section-grouping">
 ### Tim / ImageFactory v2

 Conductor 0.14.0 brings integration with Tim and ImageFactory v2.
-Tim is a Rails Engine responsible for Cloud image management.
-It  allows clients to create, delete and upload images to a multitude of Cloud providers.
-Tim builds on top of Imagefactory's cloud abstraction layer.
+Tim is a Rails Engine responsible for cloud image management.
+It  allows clients to create, delete and upload images to a multitude of cloud providers.
+Tim builds on top of ImageFactory's cloud abstraction layer.

 <iframe width="560" height="315" src="http://www.youtube.com/embed/eYmzoOWeykM" frameborder="0" allowfullscreen></iframe>
 </div>